Open for Dining - Season Passes are on sale!

 Single-day β€―programs are non-refundable and non-transferableβ€―exceptβ€―for the following circumstances:

-• The guest cancels a full 72 hours before their scheduled reservation -or-
+• The guest cancels (a $10 processing fee will be applied to all cancellations)Β a full 72 hours before their scheduled reservation -or-

 • The guest purchased trip insurance when booking their lesson or program and they are within the confines of the policy refund terms and conditions.